-1 Day Dunfermline, St Andrews & Dundee Tour
+1 Day Dunfermline, St Andrews, and Dundee Tour

 Travel to the undiscovered regions of Fife and Dundee & Angus to uncover fascinating facts about Dunfermline, once the capital of Scotland, St Andrews, the home of Golf, and the modern city of Dundee, with its newly opened V&A Museum and the RRS Discovery that undertook one of the most heroic voyages of exploration ever.

 Departing Edinburgh, we travel north for our first stop of the day in Dunfermline.
 It was once the capital of Scotland and it’s a great place to visit if you’re interested in history.
 Dunfermline’s heritage quarter includes the 12th century Abbey which is the final resting place of Robert the Bruce and the burial site of 11 other Scottish kings and queens.
 You can also step back in time in The Royal Palace, Abbot House and St Margaret’s Cave.
 The famous philanthropist Andrew Carnegie was born in Dunfermline.
 You can see the story of his life at the Carnegie Birthplace Museum and visit the beautiful Pittencrieff Park which he bought for the people of the town.